TRURO Cornwall TR3 6LQ

 There are numerous other planned projects across the world, including in China, Australia and the U.S.A.

 The Eden Project is a fantastic location to visit any time of the year and is just one of the many reasons to take a trip to Cornwall.
-Here at The Valley, our cottages make a great base for your Cornish adventures – discover more about our luxury accommodation today.
+Here at The Valley, our luxury holiday park in Cornwall makes a great base for your Cornish adventures – discover more about our 5-star accommodations today.